mayankcpdixit/grid-no-white/README.md

 phantom-photogrid
 =================

-Pure javascript based image grid module.
+Pure javascript based image grid module. see demo [here](https://mayankcpdixit.github.io/grid-no-white).

 So this Idea is also covered in other language and framework but I wanted to make it in a pure JS based scipt.
 I was so Excited to do this because this is the first time I could ever relate my application level problem to some mathematics problem, also first time when I used pure mathematical solution for my practical problem.